|Admission Requirements|||||Program Requirements|||||Course Requirements|||||Our Doctoral Students|||||Frequently Asked Questions|

 - Spring semester: September 1

-All application materials must be on file in the IS department for expeditious review – incomplete files will be kept open for the following semester admission decisions.
+All application materials must be submitted by the deadline.
+Only applications that are complete by the deadline, with all required documents, are considered.
+Upon request, incomplete applications will be kept open for the following semester’s admission decisions.

 If you need any further information please contact Shannon Carey (Keegan), Graduate Programs Manager, email@example.com.